Rhenium: Occurrence

 Rhenium is one of the rarest elements in Earth's crust with an average concentration of 1 ppb; other sources quote the number of 0.5 ppb making it the 77th most abundant element in Earth's crust.
-Rhenium is probably not found free in nature (its possible natural occurrence is uncertain), but occurs in amounts up to 0.2% in the mineral molybdenite (which is primarily molybdenum disulfide), the major commercial source, although single molybdenite samples with up to 1.88% have been found.
+Rhenium is probably not found free in nature (its possible natural occurrence is uncertain), but occurs in amounts up to 0.2 % in the mineral molybdenite (which is primarily molybdenum disulfide), the major commercial source, although single molybdenite samples with up to 1.88 % have been found.
 Chile has the world's largest rhenium reserves, part of the copper ore deposits, and was the leading producer as of 2005.
-It was only recently (in 1994) that the first rhenium mineral was found and described, a rhenium sulfide mineral (ReS_{2}) condensing from a fumarole on Kudriavy volcano, Iturup island, in the Kuril Islands.
+It was only recently (in 1994) that the first rhenium mineral was found and described, a rhenium sulfide mineral (ReS2) condensing from a fumarole on Kudriavy volcano, Iturup island, in the Kuril Islands.
 Kudriavy discharges up to 20–60 kg rhenium per year mostly in the form of rhenium disulfide.
 Named rheniite, this rare mineral commands high prices among collectors.